How does the Social Security Administration apply Social Security Disability Laws to determine if I am disabled?

 If you cannot do work you have done in the past then your claim will be evaluated to determine whether you are able to perform work that you have not done before.
 In this step, DDS looks at your limitations and capacities, your education and training, and your work history to see if you have skills and knowledge that can be transferred to other work you are physically and mentally able to perform.

 How this step is applied depends in part on your age.
 If you are age fifty or older more consideration is given to your age and education in answering the question of whether you have the ability to begin a new occupation.
-How much over age fifty you are and how much education you have, especially advanced education, play into that analysis.
+How much over age fifty you are and how much education you have, especially advanced education, play into that analysis and even more so when you reach age fifty-five.

 In this step, regardless of age, if it is determined that you cannot perform work that is new to you, you will be found disabled and your claim will be approved.